nixpkgs-architecture/.github/profile/README.md

 This section describes the process of going from an issue to a solution.
 While described here as one, this shouldn't be a linear process.
 Instead this should be done in a feedback-oriented way.

-To track progress for an issue, [GitHub projects](https://github.com/orgs/nixpkgs-architecture/projects?type=beta) are used.
+Every issue considered considered by this team is tracked by [this project board](https://github.com/orgs/nixpkgs-architecture/projects/2).

+The recommended way to track progress for a specific issue is to create a separate project board and fill it with nixpkgs issues.

 ### Problem statement

 Before working towards a solution the team needs to figure out whether there even is a problem, what its suspected root cause is, and to clearly describe it.
+This is done with an issue in the main [project board](https://github.com/orgs/nixpkgs-architecture/projects/2)

 ### Solution exploration